calgoheen/cSuite/README.md

 ## Overview

-cSuite is a semi-modular effect rack audio plugin available in VST3, AU, and CLAP formats for Mac, Windows, and Linux.
+cSuite is a semi-modular audio effects rack with a flexible modulation system and intuitive interface.
+Available for macOS, Windows, and Linux in VST3, CLAP, and AU (macOS only) formats.

+You can download the latest version from the [releases](https://github.com/calgoheen/cSuite/releases) page.

 ### Features